 What Is the Average Workers’ Compensation Back Injury Settlement?

-If you settle your workplace back injury, will the Washington Department of Labor and Industries (L&I) pay you what they pay everyone else?
-That’s a reasonable question to ask.
+You have suffered a workplace back injury and filed a workers’ compensation claim.
+What now?
+How do you know what is the average workers’ compensation back injury settlement?
+Will the Washington Department of Labor and Industries (L&I) pay you what they pay everyone else?
+These are reasonable questions to ask.
 The state controls every aspect of the worker’s compensation system.
 It makes sense to have concerns about claim fairness and equity.

 L&I Injury Data